ICT and Computing

 At Key Stage 5 we currently offer an AQA “A” Level Compute Science course.
 The course comprises of a written theory paper, a paper that involves programming and a programming project.
 The programming project can be done in Python, Java, C# or VB.NET

 The School recognises the importance of not only equipping students with ICT skills in preparation for the workforce but also exposing students to the higher level of programming skills.
 As such, the Department has now transitioned to teaching the new curriculum with a deeper focus on Computing (programming skills) across all key stages.
 At Key Stage 3, students are taught to program using GameMaker, Scratch and Python.
 At Key Stage 4 we will be offering a Computing GCSE Option from 2016 onwards.

 The School is well equipped, with two specialist ICT rooms and a dedicated ICT Support Team.

-To download the Programmes of Study for GCSE and A Level, please click on the pdf icons below.
+To download the Programmes of Study, please click on the pdf icons below.

 |Mr M Scott MA, BA||(Acting) Head of Department|

 |Mr R Brooks LLB, PGCE||Teacher of Computer Science and ICT|